Chicken Pot Pie Soup with Puff Pastry

 • Sprinkle flour over butter/vegetable mixture one tablespoon at a time, stirring constantly; cook for 5 minutes

-• Add chicken broth, frozen peas and bay leaves
+• Add one cup of the chicken broth, frozen peas and bay leaves (read the recipe notes below)

 • Allow to cook on medium low heat, covered while you shred the chicken

-• Add shredded chicken to the soup; allow to cook on medium low for 20 minutes; taste for salt and pepper; remove bay leaves and serve with puff pastry
+• Add shredded chicken to the soup; allow to cook on medium low for 20 minutes; taste for salt and pepper; if the soup is too thick at this point, gradually add in the rest of the chicken broth until it reaches your desired consistency

 Make the Puff Pastry